heli-os/heli-os/README.md

 - I'm 테오, Theo
 - Working as a **Back-end Engineer**
 - Mainly using **Kotlin**, Java
+- Have studied programming for 13 years since 2010.
+During that time, I developed many programs and had many opportunities to improve my skills dramatically.

 ### 💼 Experience
 - **Bolta** - CTO & co-founder *(May 2023 ~ PRESENT)*